What to Do After a Motorcycle Accident

 When you call your insurance agent or company after your company, make sure to give them all of the details from your accident that you have gathered.
 Keep in mind to never admit fault throughout this process.
 If your insurance asks about any damages or injuries, tell them you will give them information after you have your injuries checked out by a doctor, and once a mechanic assesses your car’s damages.
 Often, injuries or pain can occur hours or days after your accident, and you may decrease compensation if you invalidate damages.

-Reach Out to a Motorcycle Accident Attorney
+Reach Out to an Experienced Motorcycle Accident Attorney

 The most common reason for motorcycle accidents is when the automobile driver fails to see the motorcyclist.
-Unfortunately, though, motorcycle accidents taken to court usually put the biker at fault.
+Unfortunately, though, motorcycle accidents were taken to court usually put the biker at fault.
 At Rossetti & DeVoto, PC, we are cognizant of the fact that even the safest motorcyclists can fall victim to accidents.